 You will now proceed to control your subjects.
 Commence with one or two persons who have been influenced at some previous time.
 Take the disc, and put it in your pocket, and in a bag which you may have for the purpose.
-Tell the subject "to close his eyes firmly or tightly," over which you will make some rapid passes, with the intention of really closing them.
-This done, place the thumb of your right hand upon the forehead of the subject, in such a way as to lie across the root of the nose, just above the eyebrows.
+Tell the subject to "close his eyes firmly or tightly," over which you will make some rapid passes with the intention of really closing them, This done, place the thumb of your right hand upon the forehead of the subject, in such a way as to lie across the root of the nose, just above the eyebrows.
 You will aid your intention with a slight downward pressure.
 With your left hand you will take the right hand of your subject in a natural and easy way.
 At the same time you bring your thumb pressure to bear on the forehead.
 You will press with the knuckle joint of the third finger of the right hand.
-The pressure must be simultaneous, and your thumb contact at the forehead.
+The pressure must be simultaneous, with your thumb contact at the forehead.
 The magnetic or mesmeric circle will be complete.
-When you are making the contact, you will say in a firm and decided manner-" Now-you-cannot-open-your -eyes."
-You will invariably find that in the majority of persons whose eyes are not far apart, they cannot open their eyes (they may or may not be asleep).
-Proceed to another and another, and do the same.
+When you are making the contact, you will say in a firm and decided manner -"Now-you-cannot-open - your-eyes."
+You will invariably find that in the majority of persons whoses eves are not far apart, they cannot open their eyes (they may or may not be asleep).
+Proceed to another and another and do the same.
 Those whose eyes are closed, let them remain on the platform; send the rest down.
-My favourite method of getting control and influencing a great number of subjects at the same time (irrespective of the nature and character of the various types of phenomena likely to be presented by them) is as follows :-- When the requisite number of volunteers are secured.
-I direct each to settle down comfortably in their seats, to take and hold tightly the thumb of the left hand in the hollow of the right, close their eyes, and lean their heads back (generally against the back of their seats or against the wall).
-Standing at a distance of three or four feet from the subjects, I make a series of rapid downward passes-at distans-over all, commencing at the left end of the line, and working to the right, time occupied ranging from five to ten minutes.
-During which time all previously influenced subjects pass into the mesmeric state, and are afterwards, if necessary, aroused into the somnambulistic or mesmeric-psychological stage.
-The others who are not, apparently, affected by the general process, are treated personally to rapid downward passes over the eyes and down the temples, then the contact is taken as described.
-In audiences varying from 200 to 2000 persons, I have no difficulty in getting all the subjects I want, to give a successful entertainment.
-I prefer the latter method, as clairvoyant, thought-reading, and good phreno-mesmeric sensitives were not spoiled as they would be by the disc process.
+My favourite method of getting control and influencing a great number of subjects at the same time (irrespective of the nature and character of the various types of phenomena likely to be presented by them' is as follows:-When the requisite number of volunteers are secured, I direct each to settle down comfortably in their seats. to take and hold tightly the thumb of the left hand in the hollow of the right, close their eyes. and lean their heads back (generally against the back of their seats or against the wall).
+Standing at a distance of three or four feet from the subjects.
+I make a series of rapid downward passes-at distans-over all, commencing at the left end of the line, and working to the right, time occupied ranging from five to ten minutes.
+During which time all previously influenced subjects pass into the mesmeric state and are afterwards, if necessary, aroused into the somnambulistic cThis is done simply to withdraw the subjects' attention from their surroundings.

-^{} The discs are made about the size and thickness of a florin, having a copper rivet in the centre, the whole amalgamated with mercury.
-They have a slight voltaic influence, and are principally used for the above effects.
+^{}The discs are made of zinc, about the size and thickness of a florin, having a copper rivet in the centre, the whole amalgamated with mercury.
+They have a slight voltaic influence and, are principally used for the above effects.